sushil-kamble/nextjs-route-handler-navigate/README.md

 - **Route Management**:

-  - Create new routes with `/path/to/route:METHOD` syntax
+  - Create new routes with `/path/to/route:METHOD` syntax.
+For example, `/api/users:POST` will create a new POST route at `/api/users`.
   - Add child routes to existing routes
   - Copy route paths to clipboard
   - Copy file paths to clipboard